renanb4/gwent-classic/README.md

-# gwent-classic-v3.1
+# gwent-classic
 ![cover](https://user-images.githubusercontent.com/26311830/116256903-f1599b00-a7b6-11eb-84a1-16dcb5c9bfc6.jpg)

+Credits to the original fork [author](https://github.com/asundr/gwent-classic) and the 3.1 [fork](https://github.com/asundr/gwent-classic)
-A browser remake of the original Gwent minigame from The Witcher 3: Wild Hunt including all cards from the DLC.<br/>Click [here](https://randompianist.github.io/gwent-classic-v3.1/) to play.
+A browser remake of the original Gwent minigame from The Witcher 3: Wild Hunt including all cards from the DLC.<br/>Click [here](https://renanb4.github.io/gwent-classic/) to play.

 In addition to cloning the original game, various cards, faction, abilities and features have added to push the game even further.